 Next, consider your site’s viewers.
 Who are your target clients?
 What will bring them to your site?
 What will make them stay?
 What will make them return?
 Will your site be for existing clients to use or for new prospects?
 Both?
 Will you include “specials” or drive your viewers to a personal contact?
 Do you have solid content providing insight into your areas of expertise?
 Be sure to translate your “features” into client benefits.
 Been in business for 20 years?
 What does that mean to your client?
 Let them in on the benefits of doing business with you.

 A quick trip around travel agency websites will reveal a wide variety of quality.
-With all of the do-it-yourself tools available, many agents launch out on a web site project totally on their own.
-Many actually pull it off.
+With all of the DIY tools available, many agents launch out on a website project totally on their own.
+Some even pull it off!
 However, the ease with which a web site can be built should not lead you to the immediate decision to build your own.
 Again, consider your core message.
 If an image of professionalism is important to your core marketing message, then your website must reflect that value as well.
 Therefore, give strong consideration to employing a professional web designer with strong content to assist you in the planning and building of your site.

 With regard to content, remember your site is about you and your agency, not about suppliers.
 Don't turn your site, which should be a marketing funnel, into a "marketing trampoline."
 Sites loaded up with too much supplier content tend to push consumers into a transactional shopping frenzy instead of encouraging a conversation with the travel professional.

 Spend a lot of time reviewing other sites during your research phase.
 Look for elements of design and content that you feel will appeal to your demographic.
 A good site is a combination of both form (layout and design) and function (content and information).
 Bookmark favorite sites, do screen captures and show your designer what you like and explain the rationale.
 The more specifically you can explain your strategic objectives, the more clear the final product will be.